PhilipQuirke/SkyCombAnalystHelp/README.md

 The progress message is updated at each step, finally saving "Loaded in 8s.
 Ran in 6s (1036 frames).
 Saved in 9s.
 Finished after total of 30s.
 Objects 1 (1 significant)".

-[Usage](./Usage.md) provides more detail on processing data gathered in drone data collection missions.
+The [Usage](./Usage.md) page provides more detail on processing data gathered in drone data collection missions.

 ## Saving output files
 The program output is:
 - Displaying the video frame currently being processed, and the updated video frame in the UI.
 - Saving the updated video to a file named InputFileName_SkyComb.mp4
-- Saving thermal & optical meta-data, drone flight path and altitude data, ground and tree-top elevation to a spreadsheet file named InputFileName_SkyComb.xls
+- Saving thermal & optical meta-data, drone flight path and altitude data, ground and tree-top elevation, objects detected to a spreadsheet file named InputFileName_SkyComb.xls

-[DataStore](./DataStore.md) file provides more detail on the spreadsheet contents, purpose and usage.
+The [DataStore](./DataStore.md) page has more detail on the spreadsheet contents, purpose and usage.

 # Image Processing Models
 The user can select one of several image processing models via the RunModel dropdown.